TheNaoX/creditcard_processing/README.md

 **Repositories**

-* `Accounts` - The repository where we add and get accounts by name
+* `Repositories::Accounts` - The repository where we add and get accounts by name
-* `CreditCard` - The repository where we store and get the Account's CreditCard's
+* `Repositories::CreditCard` - The repository where we store and get the Account's CreditCard's

 **Models**